 and

-(d) must identify, by reference to the paragraph number or page number of the reasons for the primary court’s decision, each passage where each such error is alleged to occur; and
+(d) must, for any ground that alleges an error by the primary court, identify by reference to the paragraph number or page number of the reasons for the primary court’s decision, each passage where each such error is alleged to occur; and

-(e) if, under the written law under which the appeal is made, an appeal lies only if it is on or involves a question of law, must state the question of law.
+(e) if, under the written law under which the appeal is made, an appeal lies only if it is on or involves a question of law, must state the question of law; and

+(f) must, for any ground that alleges a miscarriage of justice, state the basis on which the miscarriage of justice is alleged to arise.

+(4A) For the purposes of subrule (4)(b), the grounds and their particulars must not merely allege —

+(a) that the primary court erred in fact or in law; or

+(b) that the decision of the primary court —

+(i) is against the evidence or the weight of evidence; or

+(ii) is unreasonable and cannot be supported having regard to the evidence; or

+(iii) is unsafe or unsatisfactory;

+or

+(c) in the case of an appeal against a sentence — that the sentence is excessive or inadequate; or

+(d) in the case of an appeal against conviction —

+(i) that the verdict of guilty for which the conviction is based is unreasonable and cannot be supported having regard to the evidence; or

+(ii) that the judge made the wrong decision on a question of law; or

+(iii) that there was a miscarriage of justice.

 (5) The document titled “Appellant’s submissions” —

 (a) must, for each ground of appeal, contain the appellant’s written submissions (or argument) expressed so as to convey the substance of them clearly and as succinctly as possible; and